rust11/rust/p/cts/readme.txt

 CRT - C/Rider RunTime library

-The Rider/C runtime library LIB:CRT.OBJ replaced the DECUS-C runtime for RUST applications.
-The primary goal for CRT was to minimize the runtime library footprint for applications.
+The Rider/C runtime library LIB:CRT.OBJ replaces the DECUS-C runtime for RUST applications.
+The primary goal for CRT is to minimize the runtime library footprint for applications.

-A second goal was to have parallel runtime libraries for RUST PDP-11 and Windows code where possible.
+A second goal is to have parallel runtime libraries for RUST PDP-11 and Windows code where possible.
 CRT supports native C functions for I/O and *printf/*scanf, but not much more.

-CTS: - RUST/RT-11 sources
+CTS: - RUST PDP-11 sources
 RLS: - RUST and Windows shared sources

 UPDATE.COM - compiles and assembles the library LIB:CRT.OBJ, calling: